Information scrambling and entanglement in quantum approximate optimization algorithm circuits: Preliminaries

 The value was first introduced to benchmark the accuracy of approximate optimization algorithms~\cite{Hastad-acm-2001,Sakai-dam-2003}.
 As the initial parameters of QAOA are chosen randomly, if we compute the same problem for different times, the final parameters can be distinct from each other, which lead to different $\alpha$ values.
 We can only say, a harder problem has less probability for QAOA to achieve a high $\alpha$ value.
 Thus, in this work we characterize complexity of a QUBO problem as a statistical probability when the $\alpha$ value is larger than a certain bound we expect in a number of samplings.
-That is, if we sample a QUBO problem $n$ times and among them there are $s$ samples whose $\alpha$ values larger than the bound we set, then we can define the complexity of the problem to be the rate
+That is, if we sample a QUBO problem $n$ times and among them there are $s$ samples whose $\alpha$ values larger than the bound we set, then the complexity of the problem is a rate

 which is also named as ``success rate''~\cite{Valle-pra-2021}.
-In ideal circumstances, this rate should be positively correlated with complexity $\mathcal{C}$ as
+In ideal circumstances, this rate should be negatively correlated with complexity $\mathcal{C}$ as

 However, some problems, such as local minima problem caused by gradient based optimization algorithm~\cite{Bittel-prl-2021}, in QAOA may suppress $R$ and break the relation, which will be discussed in Sec.~\ref{sec:Scrambling-in-QAOA}.